eriktodx/storitve-kralj.si/README.md

 # storitve-kralj.si

-Simple website for my family's company.
+Simple website for my parents company.
 You can see it in action [here](https://storitve-kralj.si/).

 ## Maintainers